 Will you continue to think before you spend?

-To encourage you to think before you spend and save more we have some questions to ask yourself:
+To encourage you to think before you spend, here are some questions to ask yourself:

 1. Do you need it or just want it?

 Ask yourself this question with every purchase you make no matter how small.

 - Do you really need another scatter cushion in the lounge?

 - Do the kids need a 4th pair of gumboots or are you only interested because they're ½ price!

 - Did you really miss that barista coffee over lockdown?